bitpiedotcom/bitpiewx/_posts/2018-06-01-expie-support-eosdac-en.md

 time:
 ---

-Dear Bitpiers:
+Fellow Bitpiers,

+eosDAC/ETH trading pairs are now available on the built-in exchange platform ExPie for trading.
+You can start depositing and trading eosDAC now.

-EXPIE exchange has listed trading pairs  eosDAC/ETH, and Pie Bank has already finished the distribution of eosDAC, please check your eosDAC in Pie Bank.
+Meanwhile, eosDAC deposit and withdrawal Channel is open in Pie Bank, and Pie Bank has already finished the distribution of eosDAC, please check your eosDAC in Pie Bank.

-bitpie.com<br/>
+Risk warning: cryptocurrency investment is subject to high market risk.
+Please make your investments cautiously.
+Bitpie will make best efforts to choose high quality coins, but will not be responsible for your investment losses.

+Learn more: <a href="https://eosdac.io/" target="_blank">https://eosdac.io/</a>

+Thanks for your support!

+Bitpie Team<br/>
 1th June, 2018